 How much of your salary should you be spending on housing costs?
 What do you actually spend?
 We decided to devote a post to this topic after seeing an interesting discussion about readers’ rent/mortgage payments as compared to their incomes.
+We’ve talked in the past about how where you live is one of the biggest money decisions you make.

 Before getting to specifics about housing: The general 50/20/30 rule for budgeting is still commonly accepted advice.
 The guideline was made popular by Senator Elizabeth Warren (who happens to be a bankruptcy law expert) in her book All Your Worth: The Ultimate Lifetime Money Plan.
-As described in this LearnVest article, you should:
+As described in a LearnVest article, you should:

 - spend no more than 50% of your take-home pay on fixed costs: your rent or mortgage, utilities, auto loan, and regular monthly subscriptions (e.g., gym memberships, Netflix)